Event reminder article update – October 2019.

 Connect the recipients to show that you are here to help them.

-You can also express your excitement for having the delegates at your event.
+You can also express your excitement about having the delegates at your event.

 You can start your email with the following sentences: